 Credit risk is the risk of potential loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is limited to the carrying amount on the statement of financial position and arises from the Company's cash and receivables.

 The Company's cash is held with high-credit quality financial institutions.
-Receivables mainly consist of goods and services tax due from the Federal Government of Canada and amounts due from joint venture partner.
+Receivables mainly consist of goods and services tax due from the Federal Government of Canada.